 Testimonies are described individually in catalogue records and include a synopsis of the testimony.
 These records make it possible for students to investigate testimonies independently.
 Through such inquiry, students can place the testimonies in their institutional and historical context and discover for themselves the unique Holocaust perspective testimonies represent.
 Excerpts for select testimonies are included through the individual record and, where available, can be streamed into the classroom.

-Teachers who wish to show a testimony that contains particular content or themes may contact the Collections staff for suggestions by phoning 604-264-0499
+Teachers who wish to show a testimony that contains particular content or themes may contact staff for suggestions by phoning 604-264-0499

 or emailing firstname.lastname@example.org